stisa/jupyternim/README.md

 ----
 - Shared context.
 This is currently top/near-top priority.
 Any help is appreciated. **HARD**
 - Finish implementing messaging ( completion, introspection, history, display... )
-- Make this a nimble package, that automatically installs the kernel. **EASY**
+- Make this a nimble package, that automatically installs the kernel. **EASY**, needs patching nimble?
 - Handle shutdown gracefully
+- Connect to nimsuggest via socket, parse its output for introspection requests

 References
 ----------